UCSC Rachel Carson College campus life

 Sustainability Studies Minor Program

 Rachel Carson College is the home of a Minor in Sustainability Studies, designed to offer students training in different applications to addressing environmental issues in an equitable and effective way.
-The Sustainability Studies minor offers a model for new college-based undergraduate curricula and pedagogies and emphasizes the central academic role of UCSC’s college system on the campus.
+The Sustainability Studies minor offers a model for college-based undergraduate curricula and pedagogies and emphasizes the central academic role of UCSC’s college system on the campus.
 The minor is highly interdisciplinary, and open to all UCSC students.

 Purpose & Pedagogy